El Paso, Texas: Demographics

-Race and ethnicity

-Census estimates from 2012 to 2013 determined the city's population was: White – 92.0% (non-Hispanic whites: 11.8%), African American or Black – 3.9%, two or more races – 1.5%, Asian – 1.3%, Native American – 1.0%, and Native Hawaiian and other Pacific Islander – 0.2%.
-Ethnically, the city was 82.8% Hispanic or Latino of any race as of 2013.
-In 2019, 12.8% of the population was non-Hispanic white, 3.6% Black or African American, 0.6% American Indian or Alaska Native, 1.4% Asian, 0.2% Native Hawaiian and other Pacific Islander, 2.7% two or more races, and 81.4% Hispanic or Latin American of any race.
-At the 2020 census, its population was 12.2% non-Hispanic white, 3.1% Black or African American, 82.8% Hispanic or Latino of any race, and 1.3% Asian alone.
+German communities

 By 1996, a German community existed in El Paso, as the German Air Force headquarters for North America is in El Paso.
 A German school in El Paso serves all grade levels, though as of 1996, most of its students begin attending American schools at the secondary level.
 The German school is on Fort Bliss.

 Religion

 Christianity is the largest religion in the city and its metropolitan statistical area.
-Nearly 45% of its population claim affiliation with the Catholic Church as of 2020, and are served by the Roman Catholic Diocese of El Paso.
+Nearly 45% of its population claimed affiliation with the Catholic Church in 2020; they are served by the Roman Catholic Diocese of El Paso.
 Protestants form a minority of Christians in the city limits, and the remainder of the non-Christian population were followers of Judaism, Islam, or eastern faiths, including Buddhism or Hinduism.
-The irreligious made the second largest non-Christian demographic.
+The irreligious made the second largest non-Christian group.